Glimmering light displays, seasonal cocktails, and visits with Santa mark the holiday season in Detroit, Michigan.

 Take this Detroit Holiday Guide on the Go

-In case you are wondering what GPSmyCity is and how to use the app, I’ve created this handy guide explaining why it’s such a helpful resource for travelers.
+If you are wondering what GPSmyCity is and how to use the app, I’ve created this handy guide explaining why it’s such a helpful resource for travelers.

-Read More Detroit & Michigan Travel Posts
+Read More Michigan Travel Posts

-We have more local guides to Detroit and nearby destinations in Michigan including:
+We have more local guides to Detroit and nearby destinations in Michigan, including:

 - 27 Best Michigan Cider Mills to Visit this Fall